kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 When user upgrades the cluster to the version that supports these two features:
-- they can start using the new API by creating Workload objects and linking pods to it via explicitly specifying their new `spec.workloadRef` field
+- they can start using the new API by creating Workload objects and linking pods to it via explicitly specifying their new `spec.schedulingGroup` field
-- scheduler automatically uses the new extensions and tries to schedule all pods from a given gang in a scheduling group based on the defined `Workload` objects
+- scheduler automatically uses the new extensions and tries to schedule all pods from a given gang in a scheduling group based on the defined `PodGroup` objects

 When user downgrades the cluster to the version that no longer supports these two features:
-- the `Workload` objects can no longer be created (the existing ones are not removed though)
+- the `PodGroup` objects can no longer be created (the existing ones are not removed though)
-- the `spec.workloadRef` field can no longer be set on the Pods (the already set fields continue to be set though)
+- the `spec.schedulingGroup` field can no longer be set on the Pods (the already set fields continue to be set though)
-- scheduler reverts to the original behavior of scheduling one pod at a time ignoring existence of `Workload` objects and pods being linked to them
+- scheduler reverts to the original behavior of scheduling one pod at a time ignoring existence of `PodGroup` objects and pods being linked to them

 ### Version Skew Strategy